App Design San Francisco from €3150

 Modern apps require robust backend integration.
 We work with: REST APIs (standard for CRUD operations), GraphQL (efficient for complex data structures), WebSockets (real-time features like chat, live updates), Firebase (backend-as-a-service for quick MVP), custom backend development (Node.js, Python, Go), and cloud services (AWS, Azure, Google Cloud).
 We design APIs RESTfully, document with OpenAPI/Swagger, version for backward compatibility.
 Offline-first architecture: app works without internet, syncs later.
 Caching strategies reduce API calls and improve performance.
 Monitoring and error tracking (Sentry) for proactive problem-solving.

-Do you offer app maintenance and support after launch?
+Do you offer app maintenance and support in San Francisco after launch?

 Yes, post-launch support is essential for app success.
 Our maintenance packages include: OS updates (iOS/Android release compatibility), bug fixes and performance optimizations, security patches, API updates for third-party changes, analytics monitoring, and user feedback integration.
 Standard packages: <24h response time, monthly updates, continuous monitoring.
 Typical maintenance costs: 15-20% of annual development costs.
 In San Francisco: local support team for fast response.
 Apps without maintenance quickly become outdated - we keep your app future-proof.